Image credit: TCarta Ltd, Kings College London

 - NGOs – as cities become more polluted there is significant negative impact on human health (particularly in emerging economies).
 High quality modelled air quality data is vital to inform policy creation and decision making.

 Service/ system concept

-The air quality service allows users to access traffic counts, traffic emissions and air pollution predictions for their city, through a web portal and mobile applications, with both one-off purchasing, and subscription payment models available.
+The air quality service allows users to access traffic counts, traffic emissions and air pollution predictions for their city or locations, through a web portal and mobile applications, with both one-off purchasing, and subscription payment models available.

 Our service offers on-demand world-wide air quality modelling information at a very high level of detail (20 metre resolution).
-Spatial modelling of this kind are only possible through detailed knowledge of emissions sources, with vehicles being one of the most important.
-The road emissions will be added to all other emissions sources both anthropogenic (industry, power generation, commercial and domestic fuel combustion, other mobile machinery etc) and biogenic to create the final air pollution maps.
+Spatial modelling of this kind is only possible through detailed knowledge of emissions sources, with vehicles being one of the most important.
+The satellite traffic detection and attribution will act as the road specific pollutant concentrations given that traffic is the most significant contributor and will be added to all other emissions sources including rural, agriculture biomass, air, rail, ships, domestic gas and industrial gas, oil, coal and biogenic to create the final air pollution coverage.

 Space Added Value

-Vehicle locations and speeds are extracted through interrogation of Very High Resolution (VHR) satellite imagery (0.5m resolution) providing the following advantages to air quality modelling:
+Vehicle locations and speeds are extracted through interrogation of Very High Resolution (VHR) satellite imagery providing the following advantages to air quality modelling: